 How Do Financial Advisors Make Money?

 If you've ever inquired about getting a financial advisor, you may have gotten mixed reviews.
 Some people love them, some people put up with them, and some won't come within 10 feet of them.
-The world of financial advisors is a mixed bag and it is very difficult to figure out who may be helping you gain wealth and who might try to take it from you.
+The world of financial advisors is a mixed bag, and it is tough to figure out who may be helping you gain wealth and who might try to take it from you.

 Here's the good news, educating yourself on the different types of financial advisors as well as how they make money will prepare you to make an informed decision.
-From there, you can decide what is a right fit for you.
+From there, you can decide what the right fit for you is.

 1. The Broker